 LUIZ GONZAGA AND THE STORY OF FORRÓ

-This hour and a half-long class/presentation utilizes photo projection, recorded music and live musical performance to teach students about Luiz Gonzaga, one of the most important Brazilian cultural figures and musical innovators of the 20th century and about Forró, the style of music that he revolutionized.
+This presentation utilizes photo projection, recorded music and live musical performance to teach students about Luiz Gonzaga, one of the most important Brazilian cultural figures and musical innovators of the 20th century and about Forró, the style of music that he revolutionized.

 Accordionist and composer Rob Curto has spent years playing forró in Brazil, the United States and all over the world.
 He has been called “forró’s” foremost ambassador in the United States” and the Los Angeles Times touts the “traditional authenticity” of Curto’s music.
 Forró has it’s origins in the northeast of Brazil and Curto has spent much time in that region, studying playing with some of the greatest Forró musicians such as: Arlindo dos Oito Baixos, Camarão, Dominguinhos, Luizinho Calixto, the great zabumbeiro Quartinha, and others.